 Join us | on

-For the weekly newsletter and email announcements please contact: Deborah Bshara
+Click for the weekly newsletter and email announcements, or please contact: Deborah Bshara

 The Weekly Message ( Rector’s Epistle)

 A portal is an opening into participating in the life of the St Martin’s community.
 Worship, either on Sunday mornings or weekdays is a large portal into participation in the life of St Martin’s.
 For those for whom Episcopal worship is presently a step too far, other portals invite you into association with activities that might interest you as a member of the neighborhood and the wider community that surrounds St Martin’s.

 - Thrifty Goose (Thrift Shop) and Cloak MinistryThe Thrifty Goose is a fabulous Aladin’s Cave, a source for high-end and exotic previously owned clothing priced as steal deals.
 Visit the link above or on Items that can’ be sold in the shop become part of the Cloak Ministry that provides clothing, footwear, and toiletry items for the homeless shelters in Providence.
 Both the goose and the cloak are symbols of St Martin, monk and bishop of Tours, 397 A.D.